PlayStation 5 vs Xbox Series X

 Xbox Series X: black tower with a ventilation grid

 The Xbox Series X has a more classic design.
 It's a black tower with a ventilation grid on top.
 You can see a green glow under this ventilation grid, but don't let it fool you.
 This isn't LED lighting, but painted plastic.
-The console has a built-in stand.
-If you want to use it lying down, you can switch to the rubber feet.
+You can place the console upright with the built-in stand.
+If you place it lying down, it rests on its rubber feet.
 You can't detach the base or feet.
 If you put the Xbox in upright position, it's 30.1cm high, 15.1cm wide, and 15.1cm long.

 PlayStation 5: less power